benjmor/CVFL/state_quals_process.md

 ---

 # Overview

 The Capitol Valley Forensics League (CVFL) follows the California High School Speech Association (CHSSA) rules as closely as possible, given the constraints of smaller tournament sizes and judging availability.
-Below are the CVFL-specific rules for qualification to the state tournament.
+CVFL state qualifier tournaments shall adhere to CVFL Bylaws, where relevant.
+Below are the CVFL-specific procedures for qualification to the CHSSA state tournament.

+## General and Administrative Information

+1. Tournaments will be held at locations as published on the [cvfl.org/tournamentschedule](CVFL website).
+1. Tournaments will be tabulated by the league President and Vice-Preisdent or their designee(s).

+## Protests

+Protests shall follow procedures outlined in CVFL Bylaw Article V, "Section 1: General Administration."

+## Eligibility

+For student eligibility details, see CVFL Bylaw Article IV, "Section 2: Student participation."

+## Auto-Qualification

+For debate auto-qualification details, see CVFL Bylaw Article IV, "Section 8: Debate Tabulation."

+## Judge Training Requirements

+CVFL does not require specific judge training, though highly recommends reviewing the judge training recordings that are sent to registered judges the week of each tournament.

 # Speech Events

+Speech rounds will be judged by 1 judge per preliminary round and 3 judges per semi-final and final round.

+## Low-judge contingency exception

+If insufficient judges are available to allocate 3 judges per semi-final round, 1-judge rooms may be used, with tiebreakers updated to weight the semi-final equally to preliminary rounds.
+Events with fewest total entrants should be switched to 1-judge rooms before other events.

 ## Preliminary Rounds

 A.  Events with more than 14 entries:
       1. Two rounds of preliminaries.
       1. Semi-finals with up to 14 competitors.